finopsfoundation/framework/state-of-finops/2021-April.md

 # April State of FinOps Update

+## Member Call Recording

+All of the great stuff below was covered and discussed on the member call.
+Read about each of them below or [watch the recording] (gated to members):

 ## FinOps Framework

-The MVP is live at [framework.finops.org](https://framework.finops.org)!
-Caveat: with lots of holes.
-Please take a look and propose changes.
+The staging site is live at [framework.finops.org](https://framework.finops.org)!
+Caveat: with lots of holes still!.
+Please take a look to propose changes and contributions.
 It's all open source on Github and available for pull requests.

 ## Education and Training